 What about invasive species?

 FSP will not fund the planting of any invasive species.
 The program will aid landowners with control and management of invasive species through the management plan.
 If you are unsure about the invasiveness of a species, please refer to the Hawai‘i Ecosystems at Risk, DOFAW’s Alien Species, Kaululani Invasive Species Workshop, or Hawai‘i Weed Risk Assessment.

-Detailed information about the Hawai‘i Forest Stewardship Program can be found in the Forest Stewardship Handbook.
+Detailed information about the Hawai‘i Forest Stewardship Program can be found in the Forest Stewardship Handbook link below.